 Many parents feel guilty if they don’t feel as if every moment with their baby is wonderful.
 We have an expectation that this should be one of the most satisfying, contented periods in our lives.
 When it isn’t or fails to come up to what we have always dreamed of, disappointment follows.

 Aim to be honest about how you feel and find some like minded friends.
-Parent groups can be excellent for emotional support, so can friends, neighbours and other parents who have had similar experiences.
+Parent groups, or Playgroups can be excellent for emotional support, so can friends, neighbours and other parents who have had similar experiences.
+You may find parents to connect with on the Huggies Forum.
 Avoid feeling as if you are the only person who feels as you do.
 The reality is that feelings and attitudes around parenting are more common than what we often acknowledge.

 Of all the cares you provide for your baby, meeting their nutritional needs will be one of the most time consuming.
 Breastfeeding, bottle feeding or a combination of both, takes time and planning.
 One of the advantages of breastfeeding is that it is portable and transportation is not a major issue.